 The lesson is ultimately ended by a similar situation as the initial expression to test comprehension.

-During your phone call session, you will work mainly on oral comprehension and expression; your phone course tutor will coach you throughout the session to help you stay on track.
+During your session, you will work mainly on oral comprehension and expression; your tutor will coach you throughout the session to help you stay on track.

-In addition to the phone courses detailed above, learners will also receive regular one to one workshops with a qualified and practising teacher of MFL.
+In addition to the other online lessons detailed here, learners will receive regular one to one workshops with a qualified and practising teacher of MFL.
 Each workshop is 1 hour in length and their purpose is for SKE students to apply what they have learnt each week on the language course into mock classroom scenarios and so applying this in the context of how they might teach the material.

 The MFL teacher taking the lessons will be a language specialist in their chosen language (French, Spanish or German) and will go through typical lesson activities in mock lessons that they would normally use in school (GCSE / A level) and will encourage the learner to reflect on this experience.